Vetrano89/item-list-example/README.md

 ### How to run the app

+Probably not necessary to change but this is what I'm currently running:\
-Npm version: v6.14.13
+Npm version: v6.14.13\
 Node version: v14.17.0

-npm start
+`npm start`

 ### Overview